-Itineraries: Anchorage to Nabesna in the Summer
+Travel Guide: Anchorage to Nabesna in the Summer

 Truly the Road Less Traveled

-Not many folks seem to know about the beautiful, and little traveled route from Anchorage to northern Wrangell-St. Elias National Park & Preserve, that offers numerous spectacular adventure opportunities, diverse cultures, and wide open spaces to just relax and soak in Alaska’s spirit.
+Not many folks know about the beautiful and little-traveled route from Anchorage to northern Wrangell-St. Elias National Park & Preserve, that offers numerous spectacular adventure opportunities, diverse cultures, and wide open spaces to just relax and soak in Alaska’s spirit.
 Having made the journey hundreds of times in nearly 60 combined years, in all of the seasons, we know just where to look for some of the most unforgettable places and the best times to visit them.
 If you’re looking for a unique and authentic experience that only a small handful of visitors know about, check out this route.
 You just might find the real, friendly, unscripted Alaska as you make your way around the dancing mountains and into the headwaters country of the legendary Copper River.

 Day 1